jrspinella/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 Before starting this lab, be sure to set your Azure environment :

 - An Azure Subscription with the **Owner** role to create and manage the labs' resources and deploy the infrastructure as code
-- Register the Azure providers on your Azure Subscription if not done yet: `Microsoft.KeyVault`, `Microsoft.ApiManagement`, `Microsoft.Web`, `Microsoft.App`.
+- Register the Azure providers on your Azure Subscription if not done yet: `Microsoft.KeyVault`, `Microsoft.Web`, `Microsoft.App`.
+- Install the `Azure CLI` on your local machine or use the Azure Cloud Shell
+- Install `Terraform` on your local machine
+- A `GitHub account` to create a GitHub App and use the GitHub integration in Backstage

 To be able to do the lab content you will also need:

 - Basic understanding of Azure resources.
 - A Github account (Free, Team or Enterprise)
-- Create a [fork][repo-fork] of the repository from the **main** branch to help you keep track of your potential changes
+- Create a [fork](https://github.com/join) of the repository from the **main** branch to help you keep track of your potential changes

 3 development options are available: